jfbouzereau/quizz/README.md

 ## INSTALLATION

 Run `npm install` from the directory to install the dependencies (so far only express and ws are required).

-The file `i18n.js` may be customized and adapted to your language.

 By default the server listens to port 8000.
-It can be changed in `server.js` .
+This can be changed in `server.js` .

+The questions are proposed during 10 seconds.
+This can be changed in `static/desktop.html` .

+The interface is currently in french.
+The file `static/i18n.js` can be customized and adapted to your language.

 ## GAME PREPARATION